pgtipping/Synthalyst/memory-bank/progress.md

 - Fixed TypeScript errors related to missing type definitions
 - Enhanced the development experience with better type checking
 - Established a pattern for handling custom type definitions in the project

+# Project Progress - 2025-03-06

+## What Works

+- **Standalone First, Integration Second Strategy**: We've adopted a strategic approach that prioritizes completing standalone functionality for each HR tool before implementing integrated features.
+This ensures each tool delivers clear value independently while setting the foundation for premium integration features.

+- **Competency Manager Enhancements**: The competency manager has been significantly improved with:

+  - Industry-specific competency suggestions to help users create more relevant frameworks
+  - Enhanced framework management with editing, saving, and deletion capabilities
+  - Multiple visualization options (radar chart, heatmap, matrix) for better competency analysis
+  - Premium feature teasers to showcase the value of upgrading
+  - Improved UI/UX for a better standalone experience

+- **API Infrastructure**: The backend API infrastructure is in place with routes for authentication, data management, and AI integration.

+- **Database Schema**: The database schema has been designed to support both standalone and integrated functionality, with proper relationships between entities.

+- **Authentication**: User authentication is working with role-based access control.

+## What's Left to Build

+### High Priority

+- **JD Developer**: Complete standalone functionality with template management, enhanced generation quality, and saving features.

+- **Interview Questions Generator**: Enhance question quality, improve rubric generation, and add industry-specific question sets.

+- **Training Plan Creator**: Improve plan generation quality, resource recommendations, and saving features.

+- **User Dashboard**: Create a unified dashboard for users to access all their saved content across tools.

+### Medium Priority

+- **Integration Layer**: Implement the data layer for cross-tool integration (premium feature).

+- **Competency Matrix**: Develop the competency matrix tool for organizational competency mapping.

+- **Analytics**: Add usage analytics and insights for users.

+### Low Priority

+- **Team Collaboration**: Add features for team collaboration on HR tools.

+- **Export Options**: Enhance export options for all tools (PDF, DOCX, etc.).

+## Current Status

+- **Active Development**: Focusing on completing standalone functionality for all HR tools.

+- **Recent Achievements**:
+  - Fixed type error in competency-categories API route
+  - Enhanced competency manager with industry-specific suggestions
+  - Added visualization options to the competency manager
+  - Implemented framework management features
+  - Added premium feature teasers

+## Known Issues

+- Type errors in NextAuth.js integration that need to be addressed
+- Need to implement proper error handling for API routes
+- Need to add comprehensive testing for all components

+## Next Steps

+1. Complete the remaining standalone features for the competency manager
+2. Move on to enhancing the JD Developer tool
+3. Implement the Interview Questions Generator enhancements
+4. Develop the Training Plan Creator improvements